wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 # Network configuration
 If we specified an already-existing network in our template, we assume that the network has already had all the necessary configuration applied.
-If we didn't specify a network, we need to do some work in the Horizon GUI to connect our generated network to the CEPHFS network.
+If we didn't specify a network, we need to do a lot of work in the Horizon GUI to connect our generated network to the CEPHFS network.
 Our generated network will have a name k8s-clusterapi-cluster-default-<$CLUSTER_NAME>

 In Horizon:
 Cephfs router -> Add New Interface -> select k8s-clusterapi-cluster-default-iris-gaia-red, add unused IP address e.g. 10.6.0.10
 Networks -> select k8s-clusterapi-cluster-default-iris-gaia-red-> Edit Subnet -> Subnet Details.
 Added host route 10.4.200.0/24,10.6.0.10
 Add a new bastion host VM on k8s-clusterapi-cluster-default-iris-gaia-red network, add new floating ip address to permit ssh access
-Log into bastion host to access kubernetes worker nodes On each node, as root run sudo ip route add 10.4.200.0/24 via 10.6.0.10 (We need to manually apply the routing on each node as the routing is normally only applied on VM creation)
+Log into bastion host to access kubernetes worker nodes
+On each node, as root run sudo ip route add 10.4.200.0/24 via 10.6.0.10
+(We need to manually apply the routing on each node as the routing is normally only applied on VM creation)

-Note: it should be possible to automate this through the ClusterAPI template, but still work in progress for now ...
+It's much better if we use a pre-configured network, and avoid all the above ...

 # mount data shares
 At this point our cluster is ready to use.
 However, we need to be able to access the GAIA DR3 (and potentially other) data from our services.

-If we used a pre-existing network already configured to use the site-specific storage service network, and configured mount instructions in the worker template, then we shouldn't have anything further to do to access the data.
+If we used a pre-existing network already configured to use the site-specific storage service network, and configured mount instructions in the worker template (see below), then we shouldn't have anything further to do to access the data.
 Otherwise, we have some work to do in configuring routers and manually mounting services.

 The following instructions are for Arcus.
 Other sites will have different requirements.
-On the arcus deployment, data is held in a separate project ("iris-gaia-data") within the same physical hardware.
+* On the arcus deployment, data is held in a separate project ("iris-gaia-data") within the same physical hardware.
-In the Horizon GUI, select iris-gaia-data in the project list, then navigate to "shares".
+* In the Horizon GUI, select iris-gaia-data in the project list, then navigate to "shares".
-Identify the required data share, and note the share path and the associated cephx access rule and key.
+* Identify the required data share, and note the share path and the associated cephx access rule and key.
-In Horizon, if one doesn't already exist, create a bastion VM on the same network as the kubernetes cluster, and assign a public floating ip address to allow ssh access.
+* In Horizon, if one doesn't already exist, create a bastion VM on the same network as the kubernetes cluster, and assign a public floating ip address to allow ssh access.
-Log into the bastion VM, and log into each of the worker nodes.
+* Log into the bastion VM, and log into each of the worker nodes.
-Note that ceph is very fussy about consistent naming throughout.
+* Note that ceph is very fussy about consistent naming throughout.
 The name of the keyring file must be consistent with the name of the access rule ("grants access to") itself.
-Do the following on each worker node, for each data share that we want to mount (access via bastion host). ceph.conf file shown here for ceph on Arcus.
+* Do the following on each worker node, for each data share that we want to mount (access via bastion host). ceph.conf file shown here for ceph on Arcus.
 Will be different for other systems.

 ```
 # apt update; apt dist-upgrade -y;  apt-get install ceph-common -y